busterbenson/public/Codex.md

 4. Vaccinations are good for babies and society

 ### On Technology
-1. Computers will be building better computers than humans by 2050 (the Singularity)
+1. Computers will be building better computers than humans by 2050
-2. Humans, computers, and Earth will evolve into a super organism by 2200 (if we're still around)
+2. Humans, computers, and Earth will evolve into a super organism (or super organisms) by 2200
 3. Humans that embrace change (and give up some of their humanity) will survive the Singularity
 4. Technology will eventually disrupt all other human-created institutions (politics, religion, identity, economics, energy)